danbraik/mips_os/README.md

 Will generate os_pc.

-To compile for qemu (with mips-libc) :
+To compile for qemu (with mips-libc):

 <code>
 make mips
 </code>
 Will generate os_mips.

-To execute with qemu :
+To execute with qemu:
 <code>make run_mips</code>